wp-plugins/ssp-director-tools/readme.txt

 * It is recommended to copy the `feed` directory to a directory outside of your WordPress installation.
 * You might consider to copy it to the server hosting your director installation, e.g. to `http://director.myserver.com/feed/`.
-* Then, enter the path to the `feed.php` into the SSP Director Toos Options page, e.g. `http://director.mysserver.com/feed/feed.php`.
+* Then, enter the path to the feed installation into the SSP Director Toos Options page, e.g. `http://director.mysserver.com/feed/`.
 * Define a secret for your photo feed installation, enter it into the SSP Director Tools Options page and set the `$sspdt_secret`variable in the `config.php`file to the same value.
 * Finally, set the `$sspd_api_key`and `$sspd_api_path` variables in the `config.php`file to the values for your SSP Director installation.